Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.UGMobile```
-This is used to facilitate Uganda mobile money transactions.
+This class is used to facilitate Uganda mobile money transactions.

 **Functions included:**